Davy Crockett timeline from 1786 to 1836 and beyond

 However, the result of the duel is clear.
 Hamilton was shot in the abdomen and died a day later.
 Burr, although serving out the rest of his term as US Vice President, would become a persona non grata in Washington.
 After being shunned by many prominent figures including Thomas Jefferson, Aaron Burr quietly headed out west beyond the appalachians and into the newly acquired Louisiana Territory.

-Chapter 7 - Crockett Enters Manhood
+Chapter 7 - Davy Crockett Enters Manhood

-David Crockett, officially free from the authority of his father, works as laborer for a local farmer known in the area known as the ‘good ole Quaker.’
+Davy Crockett, officially free from the authority of his father, works as laborer for a local farmer known in the area known as the ‘good ole Quaker.’
 John Canady will play a very important role in Crockett’s life.
 During his employment, Canady will act as a strict paternalistic figure.
 He frequently urges Crockett to not participate in local corn huskings where young adolescents would hire themselves out for the day in return for an all night party of drinking and dancing.

 Crockett sometimes follows the advice of his religious mentor, but this doesn’t stop him from courting a young woman who he had fallen deeply in love with.
-One night when the Quaker was at a church gathering, David and another young man who he was working with hide a long pole in their second story room.
+One night when the Quaker was at a church gathering, Davy and another young man who he was working with hide a long pole in their second story room.

 At night when the Quaker is asleep, the two young men climb out the window.
 Borrowing the Quaker’s horses they ride ten miles to meet Crockett’s girlfriend and her sister.